ndan0/CompassUTD/readme.md

 ## Getting started with local testing

+If you are interested in the frontend, check out `client/CompassUTD` or [Arihan's github repo](https://github.com/arihanv/CompassUTD)

 Here are the steps to run this project locally or deploy it to Google Cloud Platform

 1. Create a Google Cloud Platform account and enable Vertex AI and the required APIs for the project.
 Then create a service account, and save it API service account key as `google_key.json` and put it in `train-and-finetune` and `fast_api_app/app` folder.